ajay-gandhi/cs3300-p1/report.md

 choropleth of the United States and vary the value of each state's color based on its poverty percentage.

-We created a color scale, using a different hue for each category of crime (violent, property, etc.).
-This allowed us to represent each category distinctly over the same base layout.
-Additionally, we computed the minimum and maximum of each category to create a sufficiently varied choropleth each time.
+In order to depict the data we had in an orderly fashion, we created a hierarchy of choropleths.
+The topmost map depicted the crime index per state using a purple hue.
+Below, we separated the map into its two components - violent crime, depicted using red, and property crime, depicted using blue.
+Just as violent and property crime come together to define the crime index, red and blue come together to create purple.
+The last level depicted each specific category under its parent.
+Additionally, we computed the minimum and maximum of each category to create a sufficiently varied choropleth for each distribution.

 ## Crime and Poverty